School governing boards work as a team to provide strategic leadership to schools. The three core functions of a school governing board are to:

 - LA governors - local authority governors are required to meet the eligibility criteria and have the skills and experience required by the governing body.
 The local authority nominates and governing body appoints Local Authority Governors subject to obtaining Debarring Service Clearance.

 - Staff governors - if you are a member of staff in a school and there is a staff governor vacancy on the governing body you can be elected as a staff governor.

 - Foundation governors - foundation governors are only appointed on Voluntary Aided Schools by the founding body.

 If you have a passion for improving the life chances of pupils in Redbridge schools become a school governor.
 To be appointed or elected onto a school governing body you will need to meet the eligibility criteria below:

 - have a debarring service check and obtain clearance

-- meet the skills and experience required by individual governing board
+- meet the skills and experience required by the individual governing board

 We also welcome general applications as there are many schools that are seeking governors.
 Particular areas of professional expertise required are legal, accounting/financial budget management, premises/architectural and education.

 We will forward your application to the individual school to contact you directly.
 If you are interested in a particular school please state this on your application form.
-If you have any requiries regarding the application please email@example.com
+If you have any queries regarding the application please email firstname.lastname@example.org

 All governing boards are required to follow school governance legislation to meet statutory responsibilities as outlined in the Department for Education (DfE) Governance Handbook.